-Lamb stew recipes are the favorite of the traditional Irish recipe for most of the Irish people.
+I learned how to cook lamb stew because it is the favorite of the traditional Irish recipes for most of the Irish people.
 Irish lamb recipes are so popular and stew is a hearty and robust dish so welcoming to a colder damp climate like Ireland.

-There are many Irish or (lamb) stew recipes, each adding a variety of other ingredients at the time of making.
+I learned how to cook many lamb stew recipes, each adding a variety of other ingredients at the time of making.
 Because potatoes have been so abundant in Ireland, they are almost always included in the recipes.
 You will find recipes which also include parsnips, turnips, onions, carrots and many other locally grown vegetables.
 Many people also like to add grains to their stews like barley.
 You will also find recipes in which locally brewed beer and whiskey is used to enhance the flavor.

 In a large skillet, brown the onion and the lamb in hot oil.
 Put in a slow cooker.
 Add the remaining ingredients and stir to blend well.
 Cook for 6 to 8 hours until meat is tender.
 NOTE: you could put these ingredients in a covered roaster instead of a slow cooker and place in the oven at 350F degrees for 1 to 2 hours, checking meat for tenderness.
 You may need to add a little water if it get too dry.
 I do this quite often.

-In large heavy pot brown meat in hot butter; add onions, garlic and seasoning.
+In large heavy pot brown meat in hot butter; add onions, garlic, mint, parsley and seasoning.

 Sauté mixture until tender; add enough hot water to cover meat, cover with lid and simmer on low heat about 1 hour or until meat is tender.

-Add desired vegetables and continue to simmer until vegetables are tender (Add more water if necessary).
+Add desired vegetables and continue to simmer until vegetables are tender.

 Combine and sift dry ingredients; work in small pieces of butter.